kubernetes/enhancements/keps/sig-multicluster/5339-clusterprofile-plugin-credentials/README.md

     clusterName: spoke-1
 ```

-In practice, however, there exists certain scenarios where setting the reserved `client.authentication.k8s.io/exec` extension
+In practice, however, there exist certain scenarios where setting the reserved `client.authentication.k8s.io/exec` extension
 to pass cluster-specific data might not be appropriate: libraries such as `client/go` will eventually save the extension data
 (along with other information, including the CA bundles for a cluster) to an environment variable, `KUBERNETES_EXEC_INFO`,
 which exec plugins can read; however: